 - Place patties onto a clean plate and refrigerate for one hour.

-- Heat oil in frying pan over medium heat, cook until golden brown and cooked through, approximately 3 to 4 minutes each side.
+- Heat 2 tablespoons olive oil in frying pan over medium heat, cook until golden brown and cooked through, approximately 3 to 4 minutes each side.

 I too struggle to feed my kids fish, they think it’s very bland as well, possibly the way I cook it, I can’t seem to get it right, I usually dry it out.
 I’m going to give these a go, they sound great, thanks Kat.